FesseMisk/FesseMisk.github.io/_posts/2022-10-07-op_homlgang.md

 Bitplanes, photoshop, qrazybox

-Used phtoshop to make the image more viewable.
+We used phtoshop to make the image more viewable.

 Then we manually recreated the QR code in [https://merricx.github.io/qrazybox/](https://merricx.github.io/qrazybox/)